Tanami/libssq/README.md

 Once the buildsystem is ready, run `cmake --build .` in order to build the library.

-The resulting library will be static by default.
+The resulting library will be a static one by default.

 ## Notice

 This library is a personal project I've initiated in order to improve in the C programming language.

-It is designed to work both under UNIX-like environment and Windows, however it was not fully tested yet.
+It is designed to work both under UNIX-like environments and Windows, however it was mostly tested under a UNIX environment and on Team Fortress 2 servers.

-Please be cautious if you plan to use this library, as it may have problems I have not yet noticed/unsupported features.
+Please be cautious if you plan to use this library, as it may have some problems I have not noticed due to very basic testing.